 Eclipse 500/550 Annual Recurrent Training Program & 61.58 FAA Check Ride

-Norton Aviation’s FAA and insurance approved recurrent training program stems from our vast collective experience in flying the Eclipse from before it was certified, to delivering several over oceans and foreign continents, to flying it everyday while experiencing the most common issues.
-Our program will not only bring you up to date on your systems knowledge and instrument skills, but you will learn more about your Eclipse than you were ever taught in your initial type rating training.
-By building on what you already know, we will dive in deeper to how the Eclipse 500/550 operates and the pluses and minuses to its extensive computer architecture.
+Norton Aviation’s FAA and insurance approved recurrent training program stems from our vast collective experience flying the Eclipse.
+Our program will bring you up to date on your systems knowledge, instrument skills, and you will learn more about your Eclipse than you ever imagined.
+By building on what you already know, we will dive deeper into how the Eclipse 500/550 operates in addition to the pluses and minuses of its extensive computer architecture.

-Although the FAA approved program reviews most of the maneuvers you rarely do in normal flying, there is plenty of room to tailor the training to your specific needs and desires.
-We will give you the training you want most from short field practice to AVIO NG 1.7 with FIKI, the IFMS, and busy airspace to using your Garmin equipment (if equipped) or your iPad inflight.
+Although the FAA approved program reviews some maneuvers you may rarely do in normal daily flying, we allow you to tailor the training to more specific needs and desires.
+Specific examples include short field practice, AVIO NG, 1.7 with FIKI, the IFMS, busy airspace, using your Garmin equipment (if equipped), plus maximizing use of your iPad inflight.

-The training is performed at any location you desire and on your schedule, and depending on the base location of the instructor, this may incur a travel day or two at $500 per day.
-You will find the learning atmosphere is very relaxed and includes the annual 61.58 FAA check ride.
+The training is performed at your location, on your schedule.
+You incur a travel day or two at $700 per day domestic travel ($1100 -International) for the instructor to get to your location.
 Besides the Eclipse recurrent requirement, the instructor will be able to endorse you for an Instrument Proficiency Check (IPC) if you desire.
 We provide your required FAR part 61.58 FAA Proficiency Check using our on-staff Designated Pilot Examiners (DPE) and Pilot Proficiency Examiners (PPE) who will also be your instructor for your recurrent training.